singerdmx/BulletJournal/backend/README.md

 sudo mkdir -p /var/log/bulletjournal sudo chmod 777 /var/log/bulletjournal
 ```
+You need to make sure you have two running containers, one for redis and one for postgres.
+So make sure you are under directory `backend` and then run `../start.sh`.

 Make sure port 8080 is available and then start backend by running the following command:
 ```